elicia4/recipes/README.md

 # recipes

-This is a Project about building a basic recipe website using HTML only.
+This is a project about building a basic recipe website using HTML only.
 It consists of a main page with links to a few recipes.

 I tried to implement the following: